One Model, Any Conjunctive Query: Graph Neural Networks for Answering Queries over Incomplete Knowledge Graphs: Extended evaluation over QAR

+Importantly, this complexity does not depend on the structure of the query graph of \(Q\) and scales only linearly with the sizes of the input formula and the KG \(G\).

+We validate this linearity, evaluating the average \(\anycq\) search step time for queries of different sizes from the `3-hub' splits.
+The results, presented in \Cref{fig:processing_times}, indicate that the empirical performance matches the theoretical analysis.
+In particular, \Cref{fig:processing_times} b) and c) show that the processing time, divided by the number of variables \(|\vec{y}|\) or the number of literals \(|Q|\) in the input query, respectively, does not grow as the size of the query increases.
+We even notice a slight decreasing trend, which we attribute to efficient GPU accelerations.
+The difference between step times on FB15k-237-QAR and NELL-QAR remains consistent with the relative sizes of the underlying knowledge graphs.

-To understand the impact of the timeout threshold on SQL performance, we evaluate it on all QAR splits using three different time limits: 30, 60, and 120 seconds.
+\paragraph{Experiments over impact of the timeout threshold} To further understand the impact of the timeout threshold on SQL performance, we evaluate it on all QAR splits using three different time limits: 30, 60, and 120 seconds.
 Results are reported in \Cref{tab:sql_time_ablation}.
 We observe that the SQL engine’s recall on \emph{easy} queries improves marginally as the timeout increases, particularly for queries with multiple free variables.
 However, its performance consistently deteriorates with increasing arity, even under extended time limits.
 In contrast, \(\anycq\) maintains strong performance across all splits and consistently outperforms SQL on retrieving easy answers to high-arity queries.
-Additionally, it is worth noting that \(\anycq\) is also capable of retrieving \emph{hard} answers, which SQL fails to find under any timeout setting.

-\Cref{tab:qar-processing} presents the average processing times per query under the 60-second timeout.
-We find that \(\anycq\) exhibits significantly more stable and predictable runtimes compared to SQL.
-By design, \(\anycq\)'s processing time is independent of the number of free variables or other structural properties of the query, and remains efficient even on the larger NELL-QAR benchmark.
-In contrast, the SQL engine shows a steep increase in average runtime as query arity increases, with many queries exceeding the timeout.
-Notably, for queries with arity of at least 2, \(\anycq\) outperforms the SQL engine on average across all FB15k-237-QAR splits, while remaining competitive for single-variable queries.
-This reflects SQL’s sensitivity to query structure and its inefficiency in evaluating high-arity or cyclic formulas.

-Across both tables, \(\anycq\) consistently demonstrates superior scalability and robustness.
-It handles structurally complex queries with multiple free variables more efficiently than SQL and is uniquely able to retrieve both easy and hard answers.
-Meanwhile, the SQL engine is unreliable in this setting - its performance is heavily dependent on query structure and its success rate is strongly limited by the time budget.
-These results validate our motivation for introducing QAR and support \(\anycq\) as a reliable neural alternative to classical engines for complex query answering.